minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 If countries use the same definition, interoperability is immediately achieved.
 If countries use a custom mapping, then our back-end will have to do a conversion between the originating country’s risk levels and our own (or remove them altogether; for example in the case of ‘self diagnosis’, which the Dutch app does not support).

-## Avoiding duplicate notifications

-Because we are performing a 2-way exchange of keys between the gateway and our back-end, we must pay attention to not create duplicate notifications (for example because keys we have contributed to the gateway are re-downloaded when we download from the gateway).
-This can also be a problem if a key has 2 countries of interest and ends up both in the domestic and the foreign set.
-We want to avoid duplicate notifications, so the Dutch server should publish each key only once for its users.

 # High Level Architecture

 ## Overview